brentvollebregt/multi-clipboard/README.md

  - Messages back in argument passing (print)
  - Put tool tips on buttons
  - Add new image to README
- - Add listener running on a server to wait for [Ctrl + Windows + C]
-     - Add notes to readme for starting and stopping (--start-listener)
-     - Optional import for pynput
-        - Notify the user if not installed
-     - Add autostart option
-        - Put in settings to toggle
-        - "Listen on Startup"
-        - Put a vbs script in startup folder
-        - Remove if toggled off
  - Convert to package format
     - Add setup.py
     - License